department-of-veterans-affairs/va.gov-team/products/my-education-benefits/research/2024-12-recommender-tool/conversation-guide.md

 ## Wayfinding - 3 minutes

-"If you wanted to apply for education benefits, could you explain to me how would you start that?"
+"Could you explain to me how you would start the application process for education benefits?"
 "Now looking at the VA home page, how would do that here?"

 ## Task 1: Find the appropriate form - 3-5 minutes

-"In light of the information, where would you look first to find the application form thats right for you?"
+"Looking at this screen, where would you go first to find the application form thats right for you?"

-Probing questions (if the user gets stuck):
+Probing questions:
 - Where might you look first to begin the process?
 Why?
 - Where would you look to sign in?
 - Our prototype does not have typing capabilities, lets try clicking the username field to input the login information.
 - What would you do to finish logging in?
-- Looking at this [the recommendation], does it feel like you're in the right place?
+- Looking at this [recommended form], does it feel like you're in the right place?
 - What is your confidence level looking at this information?
 How are you understanding the other information on this page?

 ### Things to watch for: